 Disability insurance companies often classify sales agents differently based on their recent annual income.
 One insurer will put a sales agent in its 5th rating class if they had earned at least $75,000 in each of the previous two years.
 The same insurer puts you in its 4th rating class if you earned between $45,000 and $75,000.
 All other sales agents would be classified in the 3rd rating class.

 Another insurer classifies sales agents in its highest class if they earned $150,000 or more for each of the last two years.
 Those earning between $85,000 and $150,000 would be rated in the 4th of 5 rating classes.
 Those earning between $75,000 and $85,000 would be classified as a 3 and all others would be rated a 2.

 The most important factor when considering long-term disability insurance is how a policy defines “disabled.”
 This will determine how much, and even if, you collect benefits following an injury or illness.

 A policy’s definition of disability is based on your capacity to work.
 Maybe you’re unable to work in your chosen profession, but can do other work.
 A disability may allow you to work in a reduced capacity.
 Serious ailments can prevent you from working in any job.

 To collect on a claim, you must meet the policy’s definition of disability.
 You should have a policy that uses an own-occupation definition of disability.

 This is a policy that protects your ability to work in your given profession.
 You will be covered if a disability prevents or limits you from working the job you had before your event.
 Even if you’re able to work in another capacity, you are still eligible for benefits.

-You may also collect on an own-occupation policy if you have to work less hours because of a disability, or if there are some tasks of your job you can’t perform.
+You may also collect on an own-occupation disability insurance policy if you have to work fewer hours because of a disability, or if there are some tasks of your job you can’t perform.